Codeinwp/wp-product-review/readme.txt

 Other notable features :

-* Custom Icons
+* Custom Review Icons
 * Preloader functionality
 * Unlimited Options
 * PROs/ Cons

 ### User Review Enabled

-1. This plugin helps you to interact with your users with improved comments, you can expose your reviews in a easier to read way and will help you generate money by adding a buy now button in your post.
+1. This review plugin helps you to interact with your users with improved comments, you can expose your reviews in a easier to read way and will help you generate money by adding a buy now button in your post.
 Rich snippets are also supported.

 1. After you install the plugin, go on a post admin page and you should be able to see a checkbox called : "Is this post a review ?", once this is checked you can add review details and those will appear on the post page.